mcurunner/mygourd/README.md

 # mygourd
 A mobil APP for Smart Hardware.
+For all home developers.